Slow Food: United States

 In 2008, Slow Food USA hosted its largest gathering to date dubbed Slow Food Nation in San Francisco.
 The event reconvened in 2017 as Slow Food Nations, the stateside equivalent to Terra Madre Salone del Gusto, and was held in Denver, Colorado.
 The event is scheduled to continue in 2018.

 As of 2013, Slow Food USA has a membership of roughly 12,000, down from over 30,000 in 2008.
 In 2011, the organization was forced to make a series of staff layoffs and reductions and had faced a significant reduction in their income from wealthy supporters.
 This was partly attributed to the economic recession, but also to disagreements within the movement and a loss of several key personalities.

-Slow Food USA currently has 200 chapters, down from 225 chapters in 2011.
+As of 2024, Slow Food USA has 200 chapters, down from 225 chapters in 2011.
 These are locally based and governed 501(c)3 non-profit organizations that hold events and education outreach programs that benefit their communities while carrying out the message of the slow food movement and advancing the local environmental movement.
 The movement also encourages the creation of urban gardens.

-Beyond the chapters established within the cities in the United States, a number of universities are becoming recognised by Slow Food USA, including the University of Wisconsin at Madison.
+Beyond the chapters established within the cities in the United States, a number of universities are becoming recognised by Slow Food USA, including the University of Wisconsin-Madison.
 Slow Food-University of Wisconsin has five projects that are dedicated to the movement's efforts, including a Family Dinner Night, weekly café, and a Farm to University scheme.
 From then, 46 Slow Food chapters have been established on campuses of higher education.

-Notable members include Alice Waters, Eric Schlosser, Fabrizio Facchini and Michael Pollan.
+Notable members include Alice Waters, Eric Schlosser, Pamela Sheldon Johns, Fabrizio Facchini and Michael Pollan.
 As of 2021, the executive director is Anna Mulé.

 In October 2014, the organization formed an initial 15-month partnership with fast-food chain Chipotle Mexican Grill, which had the company funding $500,000 toward Slow Food USA's National School Garden Program; 100 school gardens in different cities across the US would be funded in an effort to teach children where food comes from and how food is grown.